cluster-lab/project-luida-bar/Tutorial_EN.md

 A few days later\*, the experiment you created with this implementation template will be published in the [LUIDA participant recruitment world](https://cluster.mu/w/006d765e-f961-435b-a183-77c35a42e241).
 Please wait a moment.

-\*We plan to improve LUIDA's functionality to enable publication on the same day.
+\*We plan to implement a daily refreshing mechanics so that any newly registered experiment can be published in one day.